 The truth is that direct mail, SEO, and Facebook ads CAN work, but only if your target market is using these forms of media to learn and make decisions AND you’re communicating a message that speaks directly to them.

-To learn more about how to forge market, message, and media alignment, I invite you to join me on LearnWithBreakthrough.com for free training and resources that you can use to start noticeably improving your direct access marketing.
+To learn more about how to forge market, message, and media alignment, I invite you to join me on for free PT Marketing training that you can use to start noticeably improving your direct access marketing.